-English 11 AP: Language and Composition Summer Reading Assignment
+AP English Language and Composition Summer Reading Assignment

-PART ONE: Reading Response Questions:
+Reading Response Questions:

-Directions: Responses to the following four questions should EACH be two fully developed paragraphs.
-Responses should be typed and edited closely to avoid errors.
-You may NOT work on this assignment with another student enrolled in 11AP, and all ideas must be original as stated in the Academic Honesty Policy.
+Directions: Respond to the following question with two fully developed paragraphs.
+The response should be typed and edited closely to avoid errors.
+You may NOT work on this assignment with another student enrolled in AP Language, and all ideas must be original as stated in the Academic Honesty Policy.
 The first week of school, you will be asked to upload this assignment on Turnitin.com, which checks for academic honesty.
 If you have questions about the assignment, please feel free to email one of us.